addiks/gedit-phpide/README.md

  * Autocompletion
  * Open declaration
+ * Type-View
+ * Caller-View (Where is this used?)
  * Automaticly write USE-statements
- * Type-View
+ * Automaticly add doc-comments to new members
- * Outline
+ * Outline (Uses code-folding)
  * Project-wide search
  * Include and Exclude folders from index